gill-0/Prosper-Loan-Data-Visualization-with-D3.js/README.md

 Interactive Javascript Visualization on Loan Data

-## Introduction
+## Summary

-Explored a loan data set of over 100,000 observations and 81 variables to create a meaningful visualization with D3.js and dimple.js
+Prosper is a peer-to-peer lending company marketed as an alternative to banks that launched in 2006.
+I explored a Prosper loan data set of over 100,000 observations and 81 variables to create a meaningful visualization with D3.js and dimple.js.
+My visualization examines the relationship of how Prosper Credit Ratings and Prosper Scores changed with interest rates over the years.

 ## Final Visualization